As it falls from the sky it becomes "Black Rain" or more commonly known as Nuclear Fallout.

 A dirty bomb is an explosive device packed with radioactive material; when it explodes, it propels radioactive dust across an area.
 The bigger the bomb and the more radioactive material used in the bomb, the worse it becomes for people in the area.

 What's alarming about dirty bombs is that they're relatively easy to make.
-The fact that we haven't seen any detonated yet in America (at the time of this writing) is a miracle.

 But that time may be quickly heading our way.